Education

 While virtually every activity of the Robert Cooper Audubon Society has an underlying educational goal, some of our most important educational programs are aimed at children, youth, and university students.
 If you have an idea for an educational activity for our chapter, contact Abby Shaw, Education Chair, at abigail.shaw@bsu.edu.

-The recipient of this year’s Fox Graduate Student Grant is Sara Isgate!
+The recipient of the 2025 Fox Graduate Student Grant was Sara Isgate!

 Sara is working toward a Ph.D. in the Evolution, Ecology, and Behavior graduate program in Indiana University’s Department of Biology.
 She has developed original behavioral assays to measure cognition in free‑living birds and quantify how birds adapt to obstacles in their environment.
 She will use the results to better understand how global warming and heatwaves influence cognitive performance in Tree Swallows.